Render Studio Examples and Resources

 -

 (Additional Option) Add a texture to the Bump option.
 See Add a bump texture for more information.
-In the example below, search for bump in the filter.
-Drag and drop the worley_noise_bump_texture on the Bump parameter in the Appearances subfolder:
+In the example below, search for Bump in the Appearance functions folder.
+Drag and drop the Worley noise texture bump map function on the Bump parameter in the Appearance panel:

 -

-Click the worley_noise_bump_texture link to open its parameters and apply the changes to create the texture.
+The Worley noise texture bump map parameters automatically open in the Appearance panel.
+Edit the texture's parameters as required.
 In the examples below, the Color of the steel was changed to R: 128; G: 128; B: 128 to create a Carbon steel appearance.
 Additional texture settings are outlined below each example.
 For reference, the model square is .5 m length x .5 m width x .1 m height.
 The diameter of the sphere is .3 m.

-This technique applies a metallic flake coating to an existing material.
+This technique applies a metallic flake coating to an existing Appearance.

 -